 Many QantasLink routes are just 8,000 points

-The cheapest fare is $287, or you can book an Economy Classic Reward for 8,000 points and $28.
-After taking into account the taxes, you’ll get a value of 3.24 cents per point.
-That’s really good value, given we estimate each Qantas Point is worth about 1.80 cents.
+On dates we’ve searched, the cheapest fare is $339.
+Or you can book an Economy Classic Reward for 8,000 points and $45.
+After taking into account the taxes and charges, you’ll get a value of 3.68 cents per point.
+That’s a really good value, given we estimate each Qantas Point is worth about 1.90 cents.

 Virgin Australia’s route map isn’t as intricate as Qantas’.
-Plus, the carrier has reset all of its prices so lead-in fares are often less than Qantas (which has the knock-on effect of reducing the value of reward seats).
-But you can enjoy decent value with your Velocity Points to the destinations that they do fly to.
+But you can still enjoy decent value with your Velocity Points to the destinations that the airline flies to.

-This Kalgoorlie to Perth fare is $255 for a Choice fare.
-But you can also part with 7,800 Velocity Points and $48.39, which brings you a value of 2.65 cents per point.
+This Kalgoorlie to Perth fare is $295 for a Choice fare – the type that includes checked baggage, as with a reward seat.
+But you can also part with 6,200 Velocity Points and $70.05, which brings you a value of 3.62 cents per point.

 Why are regional flights so expensive?

 This is a question we often see asked by frustrated travellers.
-Without turning this guide into an Economics 101 lesson, there are a number of variables that determine the pricing of flights, which include:
+Without turning this guide into an Economics 101 lesson, there are a number of variables that determine the pricing of flights.
+These can include:

-And there are many others.
-When an airline effectively has a monopoly on a specific route, expect prices to go up, and in many cases go up significantly.
-This usually occurs when the demand for the route is enough to strip supply, but not necessarily enough to make other entrants into that route a viable option.
+There are many other factors too.
+When an airline has a monopoly on a specific route, expect prices to go up: and in many cases, significantly so.
+This usually occurs when the demand for the route is enough to strip supply but not necessarily enough to make other entrants into that route a viable option.

 Need help working out the value of your points for a flight?